mmul-it/docs/Trello/README.md

 It needs two software to work:

 * [jq](https://stedolan.github.io/jq/) - a JSON parser for the command line
-* [httpie](https://httpie.org) - a command line HTTP client with intuitive UI
+* [cURL](https://curl.se/) - the classic CLI HTTP client

-HTTPie can be easly replaced by curl if you prefer (look at the trello_api() function).
+cURL can be easly replaced by other CLI client (such [HTTPie](https://httpie.org)) if you prefer (look at the trello_api() function).
 ## Installation

 First of all, you need the Trello Key and Trello Token in order to perform API calls.
 Go to the [Trello Developer API Keys page](https://trello.com/app-key/) and follow the intructions.
-Once obtained the two values, edit trello2csv.sh and replace the two lines:
+Once obtained the two values, edit `trello2csv.env` and replace the two lines:

-    TRELLO_KEY='PUT YOUR KEY HERE'
+    export TRELLO_KEY='PUT YOUR KEY HERE'
-    TRELLO_TOKEN='PUT YOUR TOKEN HERE'
+    export TRELLO_TOKEN='PUT YOUR TOKEN HERE'

 with the correct values.

+To keep pulling this repo without changes to `trello2csv.env`, set the file "as unchanged":

+    git update-index --assume-unchanged trello2csv.env

 ## Usage